Sidhuharp97/stat-programs-website/content/post/keeping-up-with-R/index.md

 ### Entomology

   [hnp][] Generates half-normal plots with simulation envelopes using different diagnostics from a range of different fitted models.
-A few example datasets are included.
+A few example data sets are included.
 The package [agriCensData][] provides functions for dealing with censored data.
 In addition, the [survival CRAN Task View](https://cran.microsoft.com/snapshot/2022-03-27/web/views/Survival.html) list CRAN resources for working with censored data.

 ### Food science

   For packages supporting sensory studies, see the [Psychometrics CRAN task view](https://cran.r-project.org/web/views/Psychometrics.html).
 [NutrienTrackeR][] provides convenience functions for calculating nutrient content (macronutrients and micronutrients) of foods using food composition data from several reference databases, including: 'USDA' (United States), 'CIQUAL' (France), 'BEDCA' (Spain) and 'CNF' (Canada).

+### Genotype-by-environment interactions

+  [statgenGxE][] has several functions for handling various analytical approaches for addressing genotype-by-environment interactions.
+[IBCF.MTME][] implements item-based collaborative filtering for multi-trait and multi-environment trials following [Montesinos-López 2018](https://pubmed.ncbi.nlm.nih.gov/29097376/).
+The package [gge][] is useful for producing GGE biplots, while [bayesammi][] can conduct Bayesian estimation of additive main effects multiplicative interaction model.
+[EnvRtype][] can be used for assembling climate data, data set preparation and environmental classification.
+[FW][] implements Finlay-Wilkinson regression using a Gibbs sampler.

 ### Plant pathology

   [epifitter][] provides functions for analysis and visualization of plant disease progress curve data. [epiphy][] is a toolbox for analyzing plant disease epidemics.
 It provides a common framework for plant disease intensity data recorded over time and/or space. [hagis][] provides functions for analysis of plant pathogen pathotype survey data.
 Functions provided calculate distribution of susceptibilities, distribution of complexities with statistics, pathotype frequency distribution, as well as diversity indices for pathotypes.
-Populatios with mixed clonal/sexual reproductive strategies can be analyzed with [poppr][], which has population genetic analysis tools for hierarchical analysis of partially clonal populations. [ascotraceR][] can simulate an Asochyta blight infection in a chickpea field following the model developed by Diggle et al ([2002](https://doi.org/10.1094%2FPHYTO.2002.92.10.1110)).
+Populatios with mixed clonal/sexual reproductive strategies can be analyzed with [poppr][], which has population genetic analysis tools for hierarchical analysis of partially clonal populations. [ascotraceR][] can simulate an Asochyta blight infection in a chickpea field following the model developed by [Diggle (2022)](https://doi.org/10.1094%2FPHYTO.2002.92.10.1110)).

-### Rural Sociology
+### Rural sociology

   See the CRAN task view for [Psychometrics](https://cran.r-project.org/web/views/Psychometrics.html) and [SocialScience](https://cran.r-project.org/web/views/SocialSciences.html).
 Both the ['Survival' CRAN task view](https://cran.microsoft.com/snapshot/2022-03-27/web/views/Survival.html) and the [agriCensData][] package provide tools for working with interval and censored data.

-### Soil Science
+### Soil science

   [sharpshootR][] contains a compendium of utility functions supporting soils survey work including data management, summary, visualizations and conversions.For soil pedology, [aqp](https://github.com/ncss-tech/aqp/) provides a general toolkit for soil scientists: specialized data structures, soil profile summary, visualization, color conversion, and more.
 Most USDA-NRCS soils related databases and APIs can be accessed with [soilDB](https://github.com/ncss-tech/soilDB/).
 [SoilTaxonomy][] provides functions for parsing soil taxonomic terms.
 The ["Spatial"](https://CRAN.R-project.org/view=Spatial) and ["Spatio-Temporal"](https://CRAN.R-project.org/view=SpatioTemporal) CRAN task views provide extensive resources in spatial statistics. [fertplan][] provides fertilizer recommendations based on soil test results (note this packages is optimized for horticultural crop production in Italy).

-### Weed Science
+### Weed science

   The package [drc][] offers versatile model fitting and after-fitting functions for dose-response curves.
 [PROSPER][] is a package for simulating weed population dynamics at the individual and population level under a range of conditions including herbicide resistance and herbicide pressure.
 For ecological studies and analytical applications, the [CRAN task view for Environmetrics](https://cran.r-project.org/web/views/Environmetrics.html) provides a list of existing R resources in this topic.